The Ultimate One-Week Switzerland Itinerary

 Short Stop in Lucerne

 Since you’ve still got a bit of ground to cover today, you won’t have much time in Lucerne.
 But it should suffice for a stroll through the old town, take in the views of Lake Lucerne, and a walk across Kapellbrücke, the iconic wooden footbridge in the centre of Lucerne.
+Consider taking a scenic boat ride on Lake Lucerne to fully appreciate the beauty of the area.
 Read more: 19 Beautiful Places to Visit in Switzerland

 Insider Tip:

-• When you’re at the platform in Lucerne, please check the display to make sure you catch the right half of the train.
+• When you arrive at the Lucerne platform, please check the display to ensure you catch the right half of the train.

-What I always do at the Kambly store is head to the savoury section every now and then.
+• What I always do at the Kambly store is head to the savory section every now and then.
 It helps to fit in more of the sweet stuff.

 Trubschachen – Kambly factory store